Call Us TODAY on 020 3588 4240

 • The customer has given you two days’ notice that they are coming to inspect or take these goods.

+The HCEOs should not enter through the window, but it is a good idea to keep your doors locked.
+HCEOs can take control of your vehicle, so if you have a garage it should be locked.
+If not then they may clamp and possibly remove the car from where ever it’s parked on site!
+When you’re parking your car on public roads, it’s important to be mindful of the HCEOs.
+If they find out about this then there could potentially be a forced entry into our vehicle and removal through clamping or even worse – seizure!
+Contact us right away if needed so that we can help keep things legal for both parties involved.
 When you’re parking your car on public roads, it’s important to be mindful of the HCEOs.
 If they find out about this then there could potentially be a forced entry into our vehicle and removal through clamping or even worse – seizure!
 Contact us right away if needed so that we can help keep things legal for both parties involved.

 Can a High Court Enforcement Officer Force Entry into Your Home?
 A Legal Guide

 As a homeowner, it’s natural to feel protective of your property.
 The thought of someone forcing their way into your home can be frightening, especially if you’re unsure of your legal rights.
 This is where a High Court Sheriffs comes in.
 HCEOs are authorized to enforce certain court orders, such as the collection of debts and the seizure of assets.
-But can they force entry into your home?
+But can bailiffs or HCEO force entry into your home?
 The answer is not a simple one, as there are several factors that come into play.
 In this legal guide, we’ll explore the circumstances under which an HCEO can force entry into your home, your rights as a homeowner, and what to do if you find yourself in this situation.
 So, whether you’re dealing with debt collection, repossession, or any other legal matter that involves an HCEO, keep reading to learn everything you need to know to protect yourself and your home.

+The Consumer Credit Act 1974 regulates the relationship between creditors and borrowers.
+If you have an agreement with one of these lenders, they must make claims against your household in County Court (or Wales).
 The High Court is often the first stop for people seeking to enforce their county court judgments.
 It can be used by creditors who have claims over £100,000 and are not governed by The Consumer Credit Act 1974 (or any other law).
+There are many reasons why cases should be heard in the High Court, such as when there could potentially be a breach of human rights or if someone’s life is at risk.

 • The amount of money in dispute is large, and there’s been a significant disagreement about it.